Last Updated on April 18, 2022

 What is the Korean Demilitarized Zone (DMZ)?

-DMZ tour is completely safe and many tourists have experienced so far.
-However, you can feel the tension on the border with the tanks, landmines and intimidating soldiers with black glasses and guns who always seem to be ready to attack.
+The DMZ tour is completely safe and many tourists have experienced it without complications.
+However, you can feel the tension on the border with the tanks, landmines, and intimidating soldiers with black sunglasses and guns who always seem to be ready to attack.
 There have been many unfortunate incidents and events on the DMZ border which almost led to a possible war again.

 Things to consider when booking the DMZ Tour